Miguel de la Quadra-Salcedo: Ruta Quetzal

-Until 1992 the program was called Adventure 92 to commemorate the centenary of the discovery of America.
-Since 1993 the program is named Ruta Quetzal.
-The project is sponsored by the King of Spain, Juan Carlos I and it was declared in 1990 of universal interest by the UNESCO.
+Until 1992 the program was called Aventura 92 to commemorate the centenary of the discovery of America.
+The program was renamed Ruta Quetzal in 1993.
+The project is sponsored by the King of Spain, and it was declared in 1990 of universal interest by the UNESCO.
+De la Quadra-Salcedo's nephew, Telmo Aldaz de la Quadra-Salcedo, launched a similarly formatted though less ambitious project, España Rumbo al Sur.